-- Behaviour charts to enable celebration of good behaviour. - Increased communication between home and school. - Individual behaviour plans. - Timetabled Thrive Practitioner intervention. - Support from the special educational needs coordinator (SENCo) or identified teaching assistants. - Lunchtime construction club support. - Additional literacy or mathematics support where this is identified as a barrier to learning and impacts on the pupil's behaviour. - Adjusted curriculum provision. - An adapted timetable with an agreed timescale. - Pastoral support meeting with parents and carers - Facilitate multi agency meetings to plan next steps for a child's SEND provision - Strategies recommended by professionals are consistently implemented. - Referral to outside agencies such as: ISEND Front Door Education Support, LIFT, Behaviour and Attendance Service (ESBAS), the Educational Psychology Service, Child and Adolescent Mental Health Services (CAMHS), the local paediatric unit, (CLASS) or the Virtual School for Children in Care.
+- Behaviour charts to enable celebration of good behaviour. - Increased communication between home and school. - Individual behaviour plans. - Timetabled Thrive Practitioner intervention. - Support from the special educational needs coordinator (SENCo) or identified teaching assistants. - Lunchtime chill out club support. - Additional literacy or mathematics support where this is identified as a barrier to learning and impacts on the pupil's behaviour. - Adjusted curriculum provision. - An adapted timetable with an agreed timescale. - Pastoral support meeting with parents and carers - Facilitate multi agency meetings to plan next steps for a child's SEND provision - Strategies recommended by professionals are consistently implemented. - Referral to outside agencies such as: TASS Front Door Education Support, LIFT, Team Around the School Support (TASS), the Educational Psychology Service, Child and Adolescent Mental Health Services (CAMHS), the local paediatric unit, (CLASS) or the Virtual School for Children in Care, Mental Health Support Teams (MHST).